310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu, it is because you are always [late] to the rescue, chiaki. me and midori start getting [irritated] the more we wait for you.
+fufu, it is because you are always [late] to the rescue, chiaki. midori and i start getting [irritated] the more we wait for you.

 after all, we knew for a fact that you would [come] over one way or another…